maulid7/terraform-provider-pritunl/docs/resources/server.md

 - `inactive_timeout` (Number) Disconnects users after the specified number of seconds of inactivity.
 - `inter_client` (Boolean) Enable inter-client routing across hosts.
 - `ipv6` (Boolean) Enables IPv6 on server, requires IPv6 network interface
+- `ipv6_firewall` (Boolean) Enables IPv6 Firewall on server when routed IPv6 is used
 - `link_ping_interval` (Number) Time in between pings used when multiple users have the same network link to failover to another user when one network link fails.
 - `link_ping_timeout` (Number) Optional, ping timeout used when multiple users have the same network link to failover to another user when one network link fails..
 - `max_clients` (Number) Maximum number of clients connected to a server or to each server replica.